isomerpages/moe-bendemeersec/index.md

           announcement: The booklists for 2026 are now available.
           link_text: Click to download
           link_url: /resources/booklists/
+        - title: Direct School Admission Exercise 2026
+          date: 20 April 2026
+          announcement: As a part of the Direct School Admission – Secondary (DSA-Sec) Exercise 2026, we are pleased to share that we will be admitting current Primary 6 students who possess exceptional interest and talent.
+          link_text: Click here for more information
+          link_url: /direct-school-admission-exercise-2026/
   - infopic:
       title: Get official answers from our Q&A Platform
       subtitle: Have A question?